Southwestern-College/Lab-04-MyMath-MyCharacter/README.md

 | `boolean` | `isOdd(int a)` | Returns `true` if the integer is odd, `false` otherwise. |

 ### Part 1: MyCharacter
-Create a class named `MyCharacter`.
-The class must include the following static methods:
+1. Create a class named `MyCharacter`.
+2. The `MyCharacter` class must include the following static methods:

 | Return Type | Method | Description |
 |-------------|--------|-------------|